hudl/CalendarToSlack/README.md

 });
 ```

-If you need to step through unit tests with breakpoints, you can use `yarn debug-tests` rather than `yarn test`.
+If you need to step through unit tests with breakpoints, you can use `npm run debug-tests` rather than `npm run test`.
 For those developing using VS Code, the "Debug Tests" launch configuration can be used.

 ## Deployment